2of/Data301---Big-Data-Computing-University-of-Canterbury-/README.md

   * You should show scalability, a small part of this assignment creates psuedo-country codes and false data to 'simulate' extra data, proceed with caution
   * This is ordinarily a group assignment
-  * This Project failed to correctly run on a google cloud instance These are all things that should be considered
+  * This Project failed to correctly run on a google cloud instance

+**These are all things that should be considered, do not use this as anything but a reference for how previous students have approached the problems.

 ## **Synopsis**